moezbhatti/qksms/README.md

 This is a public issue tracker for QKSMS.
 [View the open issues](https://github.com/qklabs/qksms-tracker/issues).

+Also feel free to check out our [Google+ community](https://plus.google.com/communities/104505769539048913485) to watch for announcements and updates.

 ### Organization

 We accept two kinds of feedback: bug reports and enhancements.
 Bug reports identify problems in current functionality, and enhancements are new functionality.